Multi Currency Credit Default Swaps Quanto effects and FX devaluation jumps: Model Description

 Consequently, the compensator of the last term in Eq \eqref{eqn:itoBK} can be written as

-which, conditional on $\mathcal F_t$, $D_t = d$, $Z_t =z$, and $Y_t = y$, is equal to
+which, {conditional on $\mathcal F_t$}, $D_t = d$, $Z_t =z$, and $Y_t = y$, is equal to

-It is possible to write a Feynman-Kac type PDE to compute the value of $U_t(T)$.
-Indeed $\process{U}$ is a discounted price and, as such, has to be a martingale.
+It is possible to write a Feynman--Kac type PDE to compute the value of $U_t(T)$.
+Indeed $\process{U}$ is a {$\mathbb Q$--}price and, as such, {it must locally grow at the rate $r$}.
 Therefore, its drift must satisfy the following equation

 where the explicit dependence of $f$ on the state variables $(x,y,t,d)$ has been omitted for clarity of reading.
-If it wasn't for the last term, this would be the typical PDE for default-free payoffs.
-Incidentally, this jump-to-default term is also the only term of the equation where the values $f(t, z, y, 0)$ and $f(t, z, y, 1)$ appear together.
+If it wasn't for the last term, this would be the typical PDE for {default}--free payoffs.
+Incidentally, this jump--to--default term is also the only term of the equation where the values $f(t, z, y, 0)$ and $f(t, z, y, 1)$ appear together.
 In fact, by conditioning first on $d = 1$ and then on $d = 0$ we can decouple the two functions

 and calculate them by solving iteratively two separate PDE problems.
 We first solve for $u$, as for $d = 1$ the last term does not appear in the equation, and, once $u$ has been calculated, we use it to solve for $v$.
 Final conditions for the two functions are respectively given by